Maurice Carnell

-Maurice Carnell IV (born October 12, 1994) is a professional Canadian football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+Maurice Carnell IV (born October 12, 1994) is an American professional football defensive back.
+He previously played in the Canadian Football League (CFL) for the Hamilton Tiger-Cats and Toronto Argonauts.

 University career

 Carnell first played college football for the Grossmont College Griffins from 2014 to 2015.
 He then transferred to the University of North Alabama to play for the Lions in 2016 and 2017.
 With the Lions, he played in 23 games where he had 64 tackles, six interceptions, one forced fumble, and one fumble recovery.

 Professional career

-Toronto Argonauts
+Toronto Argonauts (first stint)

 Carnell signed with the Toronto Argonauts on June 3, 2018, well after the team had started training camp.
 He played in one preseason game, but was released shortly after on June 9, 2018.

 Hamilton Tiger-Cats

 On May 2, 2019, Carnell signed with the Hamilton Tiger-Cats.
 Following training camp, he was added to the team's practice roster where he spent most of the 2019 season.
 He made his professional debut in the last game of the regular season on November 2, 2019.
 He was re-assigned to the practice roster for the playoffs and did not play in the team's 107th Grey Cup loss to the Winnipeg Blue Bombers.
 It was announced on December 19, 2019, that Carnell had re-signed with the Tiger-Cats, but did not play in 2020 due to the cancellation of the 2020 CFL season.

 Carnell re-signed with the Tiger-Cats on June 29, 2021, but was released in training camp on July 19, 2021.